Zach332/donation-spark/README.md

 ## What it does

-The [Donation Spark homepage](http://donation-spark.tech/#/home) provides a list of different triggers, called sparks, for different possible events. sparks are broad in scope, ranging from Elon musk tweeting about Mars to having a good day in the stock market.
+The [Donation Spark homepage](http://donation-spark.tech/#/home) provides a list of different triggers, called sparks, for different possible events.
+Sparks are broad in scope, ranging from Elon musk tweeting about Mars to having a good day in the stock market.

 Users can also create the own sparks.
 For example, users can add a spark that activates when a stock goes up by a specified percentage in one day.